The Infant Strange Situation (SSP)

-The SSP procedure was developed by Mary D. Salter Ainsworth and expanded by Mary Main and Judith Solomon (who added the notion of disorganisation) and Patricia M. Crittenden (who added the A/C and pre-compulsive classifications).
+The Infant Strange Situation (SSP) is an instrument for assessing quality of attachment in 11-17-month-old infants.
+It was developed by Mary D. Salter Ainsworth and expanded by Mary Main and Judith Solomon (who added the notion of disorganisation) and Patricia M. Crittenden (who added the A/C and pre-compulsive classifications).

 The Ainsworth Infant Strange Situation involves a 24-minute laboratory procedure and takes three people to carry out (plus the child and carer).
 Classification is based on careful review of the video.

 The Dynamic Maturational Model (DMM) classificatory system includes all of the categories of the original infant procedure (i.e., A1-2, B1-4, C1-2), plus several patterns that would be identified as disorganisation by others, specifically, A/C, and the pre-compulsive patterns.
 These additions make the system suitable for a wider range of cultures and home environments, particularly those with risk for psychopathology.